zikyfranky/teledrop_bot/README.md

-# A basic airdrop bot for telegram, built with Python, using webhook pattern
+# Firebase API server to store bot details, users and all that

 ## First Steps